42ps/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-This is a club for `Problem Solving` in 42seoul.
+42ps is a community dedicated to `Problem Solving` in 42seoul.

 If you would like to join us, e-mail `skyttl34@gmail.com`